 Copy of Japanese slangs (1)

-Also, you can consider working for foreign companies and start-ups that usually have more lax work environments and will pay for any overtime work.
+If you’re keen to save money in Japan, consider working for foreign companies and start-ups that usually have more relaxed work environments and will pay for any overtime work.
 Be sure to hash out these details before signing with any company!

 Japanese companies salary